 Great road trips are made of these.
 Delicious road side food, beautiful country side roads and pleasant surprises through out.
-And thankfully, we had plenty of all that during our long work-related stay in Rajasthan.
+And in Rajasthan, thankfully, we had plenty of all that during our long work-related stay.
 We drove from Mumbai and went to Udaipur, Jaipur, Jodhpur, Sawai Madhopur, Alwar, Sariska, Mount Abu, Delhi, Sili Serh, and many of these places many times.
 We wanted to come back via Madhya Pradesh so went from Mount Abu to Chittorgarh and then via Mandsaur and Ratlam to Mumbai.

 We learnt that the Milk Cake of Alwar is the best in the Universe.
 We learnt that Mount Abu is a fantastic place to re-visit and that the Pyaz Ki Kachori with Jalebi and Lassi is the best breakfast ever.
 We learnt that the Poha in Madhya Pradesh is divine.
 We learnt about ancient Buddhist Stupa near Virat Nagar, Rajasthan this town once being the capital of the Mahajanapada Kingdom.